Japan PM vows to pursue growth, fiscal plan at G20, no word on sales tax

 Abe is struggling to balance the need to rein in the country’s snowballing debt and stimulating growth in the world’s third-biggest economy with his “Abenomics” policy mix of bold monetary easing, fiscal stimulus and pro-growth reform plans.

-Japan, as well as other countries, presents its mid-term fiscal plan at the G20 summit, but failure to raise the tax levy as planned could jeopardize Tokyo’s fiscal consolidation scheme.
+Japan, as well as other countries, presents its mid-term fiscal plan at the G20 summit, but failure to raise the tax levy as planned could jeopardise Tokyo’s fiscal consolidation scheme.

 At the G20 summit session, other countries did not take issue with Abe’s explanation, while Russian President Vladimir Putin and IMF chief Christine Lagarde described ‘Abenomics’ as a new movement, the official added.